-To set up a POS device in GV-System, see Setting a POS Device later in this chapter.
+To set up a POS device in GV-System, see POS Device Setup later in this chapter.

 Note: The maximum data size of each transaction to be transferred to a GV-System is 100 KB.
 When the data size of a transaction exceeds the limit, only the latest data will be transferred and displayed at the GV-System.